All Episodes

 How so?

-Well, for instance, Paul Craig Roberts just wrote um a column on how to impeach President Bush and how to end the war.
+Well, for instance, Paul Craig Roberts just wrote a column on how to impeach President Bush and how to end the war.

-Pat Buchanan just wrote a column that said, 2000 dead and for what?
+Pat Buchanan just wrote a column that said 2,000 dead and for what?

-I wrote Craig Roberts, and I I implored him not to do this, and he told me in an email that my boys had been had.
+And he told me in an email that my boys had been had.

-And now this, you know, this infuriates people like me.
+And this infuriates people like me.

 Well, I understand that.

-I know I know what what motivates Pat Buchanan.
+I know what motivates Pat Buchanan.

-Pat Pat is uh I like Pat.
+Pat is, and I like Pat.

 I always have.

-Uh and I I don't think that any of the people that you mentioned is hoping for a U.S. defeat.
+And I don't think that any of the people that you mentioned is hoping for a U.S. defeat.

 I don't think Buchanan wants us to lose.